COMMODORE'S REPORT FOR THE 32ND AGM HELD AT THE PORT OWEN YACHT CLUB ON 24 JUNE 2017

 Your general Committee has formed a Forward Planning Committee to look at where the club is going and where we want it to go, already a good beginning is being made as I report to you now, but ongoing development is being planned.

 Your club’s representative is the POMA Chairman, who reports thoroughly every month to your General Committee.
-Future Planning for your club goes hand-in-hand with the growth and development of our Marina under guidance of POMA.
+Future Planning for your club goes hand-in-hand with the growth and development of our Marina under the guidance of POMA.
 An increase of R100 000 in the annual Municipal grant of R860 000 has been negotiated as a start and a commensurate increase in berthing fees are due on 1 July 2016 aiming to bring these up to commercial levels appropriate to our location and conditions.
 A new wharf is planned at our end of the Marina basin with 11 new berths and parking as a first step in increasing the total berths in the basin ultimately to around 180.
 Delay in this season’s dredging is due to the DEA which is delaying its permission.

 4 x 4 CLUB and the PETANQUE CLUB will be joined by a FISHING CLUB within POYC.